- The Campaign

 Facebook has a variety of options when it comes to bidding, and it’s important to understand all the nuances.
 To look at a bid, let’s visit an ad and then drill down into the optimization and pricing window.
 Ad sets are what contain the bidding and optimization options, so I’m gonna go ahead and select this ad set.
 I’m gonna scroll down to the optimization and pricing section.
-Remember, you can access power editor either through heading to the link on your screen or by selecting power editor at the top of your ads manager.
+Remember, you can access power editor either by heading to the link on your screen or by selecting power editor at the top of your ads manager.

 Now more often than not, advertisers stick with the automatic bidding option that Facebook provides.
-Facebook will suggest that you use default bids and this is mainly to ensure that your ad is eligible for display to most audiences.
-However, as your scale your efforts and become more familiar with your data, it’s a good idea to start exploring manual bidding.
+Facebook will suggest that you use default bids and this is mainly to ensure that your ad is eligible for a display to most audiences.
+However, as you scale your efforts and become more familiar with your data, it’s a good idea to start exploring manual bidding.
 Manual bidding is used for both specific audiences and broad audiences.
 There are many situations where you want to set.

 No Spam.
 Ever!